There are so many great things to do in Oaxaca.

 My favorite places to find souvenirs in Oaxaca are:

-• Teotitlan Rug Store: This is right on the corner of the Plaza de Santo Domingo and has a beautiful selection of rugs from the nearby Teotitlan de Valle.
+- Teotitlan Rug Store: This is right on the corner of the Plaza de Santo Domingo and has a beautiful selection of rugs from the nearby Teotitlan de Valle.
 They’re not cheap, but they are unlike anything I’ve ever seen.
 They have scarves and other smaller pieces, too.
+Alternatively, take a tour to the factory in Teotitlan del Valle for the best prices and largest selection.

-I have an entire (enormous) post about all of the best things to eat and drink and where to find them.
+I have an entire (enormous) post about all of the best things to eat and drink.
 You can read all about what to eat in Oaxaca here.

 Like this post?
 Pin it for later!